allen-woods/data-bridge/README.md

 Once all **Remote Overrides** have been mapped, you must prime the system by disconnecting your looped MIDI port, then plugging it back in.

-Now simply activate the Clock button on the **Combinator** and adjust the control(s) whose outputs you mapped to a destination device.
+Now simply activate the `Clock On/Off` button on the **Combinator** and adjust the control(s) whose outputs you mapped to a destination device.

 You should see both controls moving even though you have only selected one.